Israel–NATO relations: History

 Article 5 also obliges Israel to participate in the defense of any member State of the organization in the event of an attack.

 In early 2012, NATO officials announced that the alliance was exploring the possibility of including an Israeli Navy in the NATO task force in the Mediterranean.

 On May 3, 2016, NATO announced that Israeli representatives would be able to complete the signing process and open an office at the organization's headquarters in Brussels.
-In September 2016, Aaron Leshano-Forest, Israel's first ambassador to NATO and previously served as ambassador to the European Union, presented the so-called Charter.
+In September 2016, Aharon Leshano-Ya'ar, Israel's first ambassador to NATO and previously served as ambassador to the European Union, presented the so-called Charter.

 In November 2016, Israel was invited to participate in a three-day exercise called Black Mountain.
 They were attended by 680 people from 32 countries.

 In November 2017, Israel and NATO signed an agreement on the mutual exchange of security information.

 On February 9, 2018, a cooperation agreement was signed between Israel and NATO.
 This agreement gave Israeli companies the opportunity to participate in NATO tenders.

 In June 2019, Israel participated for the first time in the annual NATO Sabre Strike exercises, which were held in Eastern Europe.
 Dozens of soldiers of the Israel Defense Forces took part in the exercises.

-In November 2024, Abi NIR-Feldklain was appointed Israel's ambassador to the European Union and the NATO institutions.
+In November 2024, Avi Nir-Feldklein was appointed Israel's ambassador to the European Union and the NATO institutions.